Dalton-Gray/Machine_Learning/Neural_Networks/Readme.md

 ## Overview
 The code uses numpy to create a simple neural network with no hidden layers known as a perceptron.

-This folder contains code for a simple neural network with no hidden layers known as a perceptron, and a slightly more advanced,but neural network.
+This folder contains code for a simple neural network with no hidden layers known as a perceptron, and a more interactive, but still simple neural network.

 ## How it works
 A neural network works a lot like a gate (the digital logic kind).
 In that, for a given input it should give a specific output.
 The main difference being that a gate starts off with the correct output for each input, whereas you need to train a neural network in order for it to give the correct output.